How many opportunities are you leaving on the table?

 Your seal of approval is worth more than you might think.

-If you recommend good products and people love them, you’ll build a stronger reputation.
+If you recommend good products and people love them, you’ll build a strong reputation.
 If you recommend everything under the sun and your followers end up returning a bunch of products, they’re probably not going to come looking for recommendations again.

 As for what products to choose, consider the things you already use every day.
 Musical gear is a good example.